 The Bank is subject to regulatory capital requirements administered by the federal banking agencies.
-Failure to meet minimum capital requirements can initiate certain mandatory-and possibly additional discretionary-actions by regulators that, if undertaken, could have a direct material effect on the Company's financial statements.
+Failure to meet minimum capital requirements can initiate certain mandatory, and possibly additional discretionary, actions by the Office of the Comptroller of the Currency that, if undertaken, could have a direct material effect on the Bank's financial statements.
 Under capital adequacy guidelines and the regulatory framework for prompt corrective action, the Bank must meet specific capital guidelines that involve quantitative measures of the Bank's assets, liabilities, and certain off-balance-sheet items as calculated under regulatory accounting practices.
 The Bank's capital amounts and classification are also subject to qualitative judgments by regulators about components, risk weightings, and other factors.

-The applicable banking regulations provide five capitalization classifications, including well capitalized, adequately capitalized, undercapitalized, significantly undercapitalized, and critically undercapitalized, although these terms are not used to represent overall financial condition.
-If only adequately capitalized, regulatory approval is required to accept brokered deposits.
-If undercapitalized, capital distributions, asset growth and expansion are limited, and the submission of a capital restoration is required.
+The prompt corrective action regulations provide five classifications, including well capitalized, adequately capitalized, undercapitalized, significantly undercapitalized, and critically undercapitalized, although these terms are not used to represent overall financial condition.
+Adequately capitalized institutions require regulatory approval to accept brokered deposits.
+If undercapitalized, a financial institution's capital distributions, asset growth and expansion are limited, and for the submission of a capital restoration is required.